 U.S. EPA finalized negotiations in early 2003 with Hamilton Sundstrand, a PRP for Source Area 9/10, and, as a result a CD for RA at Source Area 9/10 was signed on September 2, 2008.
 After U.S. EPA and Illinois EPA approved the RA work plan, remedial actions in Source Area 9/10 began on November 24, 2008 with the installation of two phases of air sparging and soil vapor extraction.
 An ESD for soil excavation in the former Outside Storage Area (OSA) was signed in February 2009.
 Soil excavation at the OSA was conducted with offsite disposal, and residual soil contamination at the edges of the excavated area was treated using soil mixing and a chemical oxidizer.
 Currently, the air sparge/soil vapor extraction system is operating in pulse mode.

 After completion of pre-design sampling, monitoring wells were installed in Area 11 as a part of the Remedial Design for that remedy.
-After a period of two years of observation, Illinois EPA plans to determine in September 2013 whether a monitored natural attenuation remedy is appropriate for this part of the site.
+After a period of two years of observation, in 2013 Illinois EPA initiated a monitored natural attenuation remedy for this part of the site.

 EPA completed a Five-Year Review (FYR) of the site in June 2013.
 The FYR report recommended that, due to the levels of VOCs in monitoring wells, a deep soil gas sampling event be conducted in residential areas to determine whether there is a risk for vapor intrusion in homes.
 Additionally, it was recommended that a pore water study of the Rock River was needed to determine whether there are any ecological impacts from the discharage of VOCs into the river.
-EPA plans to conduct the deep soil gas and pore water studies during late 2013 and early 2014.
-The results will be released in a supplement to the FYR report.
+EPA plans to conduct the deep soil gas and pore water studies during 2014.
+The results will be released in a supplement to the FYR report in 2015.